-- The Mayans honored the Descending God or ‘diving god’
+- The Mayans honoured the Descending God or ‘diving god’

 Normally you can head down to the beach for a swim and a great photo opportunity as you look up at the ruins along the coast but it will depend on the tides when you visit.
 The beach opens at 10 am.

 We spent 1.5 hours wandering through the ruins with iguanas crossing our paths and mosquitos hungry for our blood- please use some insect repellent

 Address: KM230 Carretera Federal 307 Cancun Chetumal Tulum Quintana Roo